Energy

 • an additional $2,000 for residents that switch from fossil fuel heating to an electric air source heat pump.

-• an additional $1,000 for residents that switch from fossil fuel hot water heating to an electric heat pump water heater
+• an additional $1,000 for residents that switch from fossil fuel hot water heating to a heat pump hot water system.

-• an additional $1,500 for residents that require an electrical service upgrade to make either of these upgrades
+• an additional $1,500 for residents that require an electrical service upgrade for either of the upgrades above.

 Apply now